 On a $10,000 investment, here is what each fund costs per year:

 That is a $10 annual difference on $10,000.
 On $100,000 it is $100 a year.
 Fees compound the same way returns do: they reduce your balance every single year, and the drag grows as your portfolio grows.
-On a $100,000 lump sum at 8% assumed return, the 0.10% fee difference amounts to approximately $8,800 more in your pocket after 20 years.
-You can run your own numbers in the ETFLens Fee Calculator.
+At an assumed 8% return, the 0.10% fee difference compounds materially over decades, run your own numbers in the ETFLens Fee Analyser.
+Past performance is not a reliable indicator of future returns.

 VGS tracks the MSCI World ex-Australia Index.
 BGBL tracks the Solactive GBS Developed Markets ex Australia Large and Mid Cap Index.
 Two different commercial benchmarks, built by two different index providers, but designed to measure the same thing.
 In practice they behave almost identically: both market-cap weighted, both roughly 70% US, both dominated by the same global companies.
 Part of the reason BGBL is cheaper is that Solactive charges lower licensing fees than MSCI, which is how Betashares can price the fund at 0.08%.